Promo + Tech

 RECORDING: Anna’s innovative and ambitious album ‘Paper Girl’ was released in 2004 and features, amongst others, John Rabbit Bundrick (keyboard player The Who), Clive Bunker (drums ex-Jethro Tull) and members of Fairport.
 Anna then toured this album in Germany with the annA rydeR Band, comprised of Martin Brunsden (Hot House Flowers, Jacqui Dankworth, Cleo Laine) and Clive Bunker.
 In 2016, her 6th release, a studio album of diverse and enthralling songs ‘The Art Of Making Faces’ again featured Dave Pegg on bass and Clive Bunker on drums, with keyboardist Spencer Cozens (formerly with the John Martyn Band), Chris Leslie, Alan Thomson and others including a 50 strong choir.

-Anna has become known as a bluegrass accordionist joining a host of other musicians at the famous Didmarton Bluegrass Festival at which she played in 2008, 2009 and, in 2012, with bass player Alan Thomson (formerly with the John Martyn Band and who also plays with the Martin Barre Band and Jacqui McShee’s Pentangle).
+Anna became known as a bluegrass accordionist joining a host of other musicians at the famous Didmarton Bluegrass Festival at which she played in 2008, 2009 and, in 2012, with bass player Alan Thomson (formerly with the John Martyn Band and who also plays with the Martin Barre Band and Jacqui McShee’s Pentangle).

 Anna is now working on her 7th album.

 For BOOKINGS please go to the contact page.